DaveBackus/Data_Bootcamp_Book/py-fun2.md

     square = number**2
     print(square)
 ```
 What does this do?
 The variable name `number` is arbitrary, we can use any name we like.
 The expression `range(n)` is new.
 It's a built-in Python function that sets up a sequence of integers of length `n`.
 With standard Python logic, it goes from zero to `n-1`.
-The command `for` tells the program to do the commands that follow for all the values of `number` specified by `range(11)`;  that is, for integer values between zero and ten:  0, 1, 2, 3, ..., 10.
+The word `for` tells the program to do the commands that follow for all the values of `number` specified by `range(11)`;  that is, for integer values between zero and ten:  0, 1, 2, 3, ..., 10.
 The print statement reports the result.

 The syntax is similar to `if` statements: